Carbon cost pass-through rate in power system: evidence from Italy under the EU ETS: Empirical results

-In addition to the baseline model based on volume-weighted electricity prices, a specification using average daily prices is also considered.
-Further alternatives include models with quadratic and cubic terms of log demand, a generalized additive model (GAM) in which the fuel spread depends on a smooth function of demand, and a quantile regression model.
+A specification based on average daily prices is also considered as an alternative to volume-weighted electricity prices.
+Additional robustness checks include models with quadratic and cubic terms in log demand, a generalized additive model (GAM) in which the fuel spread depends on a smooth function of demand, a specification controlling for the coal-maximization programme implemented during the energy crisis, and a model including calendar fixed effects.

-The results based on average daily electricity prices (Table \ref{tab:cptr_estimates_dailyavg} in Appendix \ref{sec.appendix.tab}) are very similar to those of the baseline model, indicating that the estimated carbon pass-through rates are robust to the choice of price measure.\\ Allowing for nonlinear demand effects through a quadratic term (Table \ref{tab:cptr_estimates_quad} in Appendix \ref{sec.appendix.tab}) does not affect the results.
+The results based on average daily electricity prices (Table~\ref{tab:cptr_estimates_dailyavg} in Appendix~\ref{sec.appendix.tab} are very similar to those of the baseline model, indicating that the estimated carbon pass-through rates are robust to the choice of price measure.
+Allowing for nonlinear demand effects through a quadratic term (Table~\ref{tab:cptr_estimates_quad} in Appendix~\ref{sec.appendix.tab}) does not affect the results.
 The estimated carbon pass-through rates remain close to those in the baseline specification, with $\beta_1$ and $\beta_2$ largely unchanged across market zones.
-The quadratic term suggests only negligible nonlinearities except for the Center-South, but the adjusted $R^2$ shows no meaningful improvement.\\ A similar pattern emerges from the GAM specification (Table \ref{tab:cptr_estimates_gam} in Appendix \ref{sec.appendix.tab}).
-While the smoothing term is statistically significant and points to mild nonlinearities in most market zones, the estimated pass-through rates and overall fit remain very close to those of the linear model.\\ Overall, these results confirm the robustness of the baseline findings and support the adequacy of the parsimonious linear specification.
+The quadratic term suggests only negligible nonlinearities except for the Centre--South, and the adjusted $R^2$ shows no meaningful improvement.
+A similar pattern emerges from the GAM specification (Table~\ref{tab:cptr_estimates_gam} in Appendix~\ref{sec.appendix.tab}).
+Although the smoothing term is statistically significant and points to mild nonlinearities in most market zones, the estimated pass-through rates and the overall fit remain very close to those of the linear model.

+The additional checks reported in Tables~\ref{tab:coal_max_dummy} and~\ref{tab:week_month_fixed_effects} in Appendix~\ref{sec.appendix.tab}) further support the robustness of the baseline estimates.
+Controlling for the temporary coal-maximization programme implemented between September 2022 and March 2023 leaves the estimated coefficients almost unchanged relative to the baseline model.
+The carbon cost pass-through coefficient in Phase 3, $\beta_1$, remains positive and statistically significant in all zones, with values identical or extremely close to those reported in the baseline specification.
+Similarly, the Phase 4 differential effect, $\beta_2$, preserves both its sign and statistical significance across market zones.
+This suggests that the heterogeneous change in pass-through between Phase 3 and Phase 4 is not driven by the emergency policy aimed at increasing coal- and oil-fired generation.
+The coefficient associated with the coal-maximization dummy, $\beta_4$, is small in magnitude and statistically insignificant in most zones, becoming weakly significant only in Centre--North.